The Amazing Health Benefits of Safe Sun Exposure

 The sulphated form of vitamin D offers the protection from cancer.
 It strengthens your immune system.
 It protects you from cardiovascular disease.
 It’s good for your brain.
 It helps depression.

-The natural vitamin D3 is not toxic, so you have to very large doses to experience side effects.
+The natural vitamin D3 is not toxic, so you'll need very large doses to experience any side effects.

 6. Sunscreens, Chemicals, Pesticides Fluorescent Bulbs and Melanoma